GrossDesignCo/unnamed-astronav-game-idea/dev-journal/2023/02-february.md

 Also doesn’t stop existing momentum, meaning it can lead to wild swings and slingshots, could lead to woms really wild portal-style orbital physics puzzles

+Too many fun ideas for this game.
+This must be what real game devs feel like all the time.